blackhorsewu/cncweld/README.md

 To control the CNC mechanism, it is necessary to build a model of it.
 ROS uses the Universal Robot Description Format (URDF) to describe robots.
 The CNC mechanism used in this project is a kind of robot, with 3 *prismatic* joints for the X, Y, and Z axes and a *rovolute* joint for the *A* axis.
 In CNC terms, the *A* axis is the rotating axis that rotates about the X axis.
 Therefore the *welding torch* can swing from side to side of a welding groove.

+A picture of RViz showing the CNC mechanism should be inserted here.

 ### 2. GRBL on Arduino and the CNC mechanism

 GRBL is one of the very popular *firmware* running on *Arduino* *UNO* or *Mega 2650* for driving CNC Devices, especially hobbist 3D printers.

 CNCWELD uses GRBL to drive its CNC mechanism.

+Pictures of the stepper motors, drivers, lead screws, limit switches and the Arduino should be inserted here.